Relaxing Hot Spring in Japan | Culture Guide

-Tectonic activity doesn’t just bring earthquakes and volcanic eruptions with it, it also brings great natural hot spring areas where we can relax and get rid of all kinds of physical ailments.
+Tectonic activity doesn’t just bring earthquakes and volcanic eruptions with it.
+It also brings great natural hot spring areas where we can relax and get rid of all kinds of physical ailments.
 Japan has plenty of these onsen areas, and many of them come with great views of the mountains, snow, or the ocean.
-If you make a trip to Japan, it would be a waste not to make use of its awesome hot springs!
+If you make a trip to Japan, it would be a waste not to make use of its awesome hot spring culture!
 But onsen aren’t the only place to enjoy a bath in Japan.

 Home Bathing in Japan